How the Doobie Brothers Broke Through With ‘Toulouse Street’

 The Doobie Brothers had nowhere to go but up after their first album failed to chart in 1971 — and they didn't wait long to pick up momentum, notching their breakthrough hit with the follow-up, Toulouse Street.

-Released a little more than a year after The Doobie Brothers came and went, Toulouse Street presented a revamped version of the band, with new bassist Tiran Porter stepping in for the departed Dave Shogren and joining an expanded rhythm section that now included second drummer Michael Hossack.
-Though the Doobies' songwriting nucleus remained the same, with singer-guitarists Patrick Simmons and Tom Johnston writing the album's seven original cuts, the music boasted a deeper level of seasoning and craftsmanship.
+Released on July 1, 1972, a little more than a year after The Doobie Brothers came and went, Toulouse Street presented a revamped version of the band.
+New bassist Tiran Porter stepped in for the departed Dave Shogren, joining an expanded rhythm section that now included second drummer Michael Hossack.
+The Doobies' songwriting nucleus remained the same, with singer-guitarists Patrick Simmons and Tom Johnston writing the album's seven original cuts, but the music boasted a deeper level of seasoning and craftsmanship.

 "I feel a lot more confident in this than the first album because that was a bit of a rush job," Simmons told Sounds.
 "This time we had the chance so sit back and record a little bit at a time, whereas when we did the first album, we’d never really been together as a group at all."

 Simmons' statement was no mere hyperbole either: As he went on to explain, the Doobies' first LP was more or less an accident.
 "We were all old friends and we just got high in the studio," he admitted.
 "We hadn’t planned on making an album at all, but the demos came out so good that we decided to send them into Warner Bros.
 And they liked them."